gohypergiant/terraform-aws-s3-static-site/README.md

  - IAM policy for attaching to principals such as users, roles, or groups to grant write access to the S3 bucket backing Cloudfront

 ## How do you use this Module?
 This module requires that you provide it a Route53 zone and an AWS provider in `us-east-1`.
-If you are running your infrastructure in a region outside `us-east-1`, initialize a new provider and pass that to the module as show in our [examples](exmaples/complete/main.tf).
+If you are running your infrastructure in a region outside `us-east-1`, initialize a new provider and pass that to the module as shown in our [examples](exmaples/complete/main.tf).
 This is because Cloudfront requires that certificates it uses be created in us-east-1, so all the regionally bound resources must also be in us-east-1.

 After initializing and running terraform with this module, you will have an S3 bucket with a public-read ACL, IAM policy, and IAM user that can be used as a service account, such as for automating deployments with CI/CD pipelines.

 ## Who maintains this Module?

-This module is maintained by the Hypergiant Infrastructure Engineering Team
+This module is maintained by the Hypergiant Infrastructure Engineering Team.

 ## How is this Module versioned?